 The County of Nandi Nutrition should earnestly pursue to realize the targets indicated in the County Nutrition Action Plan (CNAP) without backing down until meaningful progress has been achieved.
 Hence Nutrition should be made a stand alone programme under health budgets of Nandi County.
 This resourcing will in civic sensitization on nutrition and in advocacy against traditional malnutrition practices in the Nandi county community.
-From the study, households were found to have diets that have a large share of vegetables and fruits which is commendable brecard Repor
+From the study, households were found to have diets that have a large share of vegetables and fruits, which is commendable.
+However, comparatively, these diets are low on protein foodstuffs.